6mm AR

-The 6mm AR is a centerfire wildcat cartridge initially designed by Robert Whitley for long-range performance in an AR-15 rifle.
+The 6mm AR / 6x38mm AR is an intermediate centerfire wildcat cartridge initially designed by Robert Whitley for long-range performance in an AR-15 rifle.

 Description

 The cartridge uses a 6.5 Grendel case that has been necked-down to accept a 6.2 mm (.243 in) bullet.

 The 6mm AR takes advantage of the wide variety of 6.2 mm (.243 in) caliber bullets.
 Slim, long bullets with high ballistic coefficient are ideal for energy retention at long ranges.

 It is similar to the 6PDK which also uses a 6.2 mm bullet and a similar muzzle energy and case capacity to the 6mm AR and 6.5 Grendel, in a casing somewhat popular for the AR-15, a necked-down 6.8mm Remington SPC casing.

 6mm AR Turbo 40 Improved

 This variant uses an Ackley Improved fire formed case with less tapering and a 40-degree higher shoulder permitting a larger powder capacity.
 It is claimed by its maker to be capable of driving a 100 gr or heavier grain projectile at 2900 ft/s (satisfying the "6mm Optimum").